MislavJaksic/College-Labs/README.md

 ## College Labs

 During my graduate studies at the University of Zagreb, Faculty of Electrical Engineering and Computing, I've had the pleasure of documenting, testing and implementing a plethora of algorithms.
-The solutions are grouped by course and each one has its own folder.
+The solutions are grouped by course/class and each one has its own folder.
 Additional information about the course or exercise can be found in its respective folders.

 ### [APR](http://www.fer.unizg.hr/en/course/apr) (eng.
 Computer Aided Analysis and Design)